- What is YAGO?

 What is the taxonomy of YAGO?

 The top-level taxonomy of YAGO is taken from schema.org.
 In this way, we have a simple hierarchy of classes that has proven to work well in practice.
-However, these classes are not fine-grained enough. for example, they do not know “electric cars”.
-Therefore, we use the lower classes from Wikidata.
-However, since these classes are very deeply stacked in Wikidata (and not always intuitive), we filter these classes.
-For example, we use only classes that have a corresponding Wikipedia article.
-This leads to a very concise and legible taxonomy, which nevertheless has the required level of detail.
+However, these classes are not fine-grained enough.
+For example, they do not know “electric cars”.
+Therefore, we have carefully integrated selected parts of the Wikidata taxonomy into YAGO.

 How can I access YAGO?